RosettaCommons/demos/tutorials/Tutorial_X_Protein-Protein-Docking/Protein-Protein-Docking.md

 ##1.
 Preparation

 1. First, you have to check that there are no missing residues in any of the structures.
 If a protein chain is interrupted, the docking protocol might start moving around two parts of the same chain, instead of moving the two chains to be docked.

+ If chain breaks are present, you can use loop modeling to close the gaps, before proceeding with docking.

 2. Then, you have to combine the protein structures into a single file.